College of St. Joseph shares vision for its future

-About 50 people attended a public meeting on Wednesday to hear about potential future plans for the use of College of St. Joseph as a “center for innovation and excellence.”
+About 50 people attended a public meeting last Wednesday to hear about potential future plans for the use of College of St. Joseph as a “center for innovation and excellence.”

 Robert Zulkoski, chairman and managing partner of Vermont Works, an investment firm that has partnered with the college, offered an encouraging word about the ambitious plans to revive the working space, living space and event space on campus for new uses.